I no longer teach this course. Below are course information from Fall 2014 and Fall 2015.

 iii) This is a good opportunity to develop your presentation skills, it is okay to make mistakes in school.

 iv) You need presentation skills when you looking for jobs, in 1.5 years!

-v) One of the best ways to solidly learn something is to try to apply it on a real problem.
+v) One of the best ways to solidly learn something is to try to apply it to a real problem.

 b) I short, you need to find an engineering problem and apply your math skill to solve it.
 And try to “sell” your work to your audience through the presentation.